Best things to do in Bundaberg

 Image

-Since Bundaberg is built along the Burnett River, getting out on the water is one of the best ways to see the city, not to mention one of the most relaxing activities in Bundaberg.
+Since Bundaberg is built along the Burnett River, getting out on the water is one of the best ways to see the city and one of the most relaxing activities in Bundaberg.

 The Bundy Belle is a restored classic ferry that runs 2.5-hour cruises down the Burnett River daily.
 As you chug down the river, you will see the trawlers unloading their haul at the seafood processing plants; yachts moored at the Bundaberg Marina and the local sites of the mangroves, farmland, Bundaberg Rum Distillery and the Bulk Sugar Terminal.